OpenEvalProject/evals/manuscripts/elife-46668/v1/manuscript.md

 ## Abstract

-10.7554/eLife.46668.001 Herbivore natural enemies protect plants by regulating herbivore populations.
+Herbivore natural enemies protect plants by regulating herbivore populations.
 Whether they can alter the behavior of their prey to increase predation success is unknown.
-We investigate if and how infection by the entomopathogenic nematode Heterorhabditis bacteriophora changes the behavior of healthy larvae of the western corn rootworm ( Diabrotica virgifera ), a major pest of maize.
+We investigate if and how infection by the entomopathogenic nematode Heterorhabditis bacteriophora changes the behavior of healthy larvae of the western corn rootworm (Diabrotica virgifera), a major pest of maize.
 We found that nematode-infected rootworm cadavers are attractive to rootworm larvae, and that this behavior increases nematode reproductive success.
 Nematode-infected rootworms release distinct volatile bouquets, including the unusual volatile butylated hydroxytoluene (BHT).
 BHT alone attracts rootworms, and increases nematode reproductive success.
 A screen of different nematode and herbivore species shows that attraction of healthy hosts to nematode-infected cadavers is widespread and likely involves species-specific volatile cues.
 This study reveals a new facet of the biology of herbivore natural enemies that boosts their predation success by increasing the probability of host encounters.

 ## Introduction